 Setting clear expectations for employees is also important, and may require a shift to measuring performance by KPIs rather than hours worked.

-When done thoughtfully, flexible working arrangements can be a win-win for both the employee and the employer.
+When done thoughtfully and by implementing flexible work arrangement best practices, this way of working can be a win-win for both the employee and the employer.

 Managed Print Services is a flexible and scalable print solution that can meet the changing needs of your organisation in the new era of work.
 To learn how you can reduce your costs, minimise risk, improve your environmental footprint and gain greater control of your print environment, download our Managed Print Services Fact Sheet.